soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/close-or-delete-investigation.md

 description: ""
 ---

-# Close or delete a data investigation
+# Close or delete an investigation

-## Close a data investigation
+## Close an investigation

  After you completed the investigation and took appropriate remedial actions, you may want to preserve the evidence that you collected, but close the case so that you can easily track reference back in the future.
 Once you close the investigation, it is still listed on the Data investigations page in the Security & Compliance Center.
 The details, holds, searches, and members of a closed case are retained.
 At a later date, you can re-open closed investigations.